Meet Tyler

 Legislative Priorities

-I’m running because I’ve seen firsthand how decisions made in Bismarck affect our schools and communities here in Grand Forks.
-Public education shaped my life, and through my work with local schools, I’ve seen how funding pressures are leading to cuts in programs like music that give students a more complete education.
-I want to bring a steady, common-sense approach that supports strong schools and recognizes that students need more than just the core curriculum to succeed.
+I’ve seen firsthand how decisions made in Bismarck affect our schools and communities here in Grand Forks.
+Public education shaped my life, and through my work with local schools, I’ve seen how funding pressures can lead to cuts in programs like music that help students receive a more complete education.
+I want to bring a practical approach that supports strong schools and recognizes that thriving communities also depend on smart property tax relief, attainable housing, workforce growth, and making healthcare and childcare more accessible for North Dakota families.

 Endorsements